vanilla-reforged/vmangos-docker/README.md

 ### What is the idea

-This is an attempt to make an easier to understand and set up VMANGOS environment for Docker, including a container running YesilCMS.
+This is an attempt to make an easier to understand and set up VMANGOS environment for Docker.
 Feel free to use it or contribute.

 ### ToDO